An Analysis of Fall Semester 1998 Enrollment

 NEW LAW STUDENTS

-The number of new students entering the School of Law this fall decreased by -47 students (-24.6 percent).
-This year’s first year class, along with the first year class of 1993, has the lowest enrollment recorded in the past 16 years.(Figure 6)
+The number of new students entering the School of Law this fall decreased by -14 students (-9.7 percent).
+This year’s first year class has the lowest enrollment recorded in over 20 years.(Figure 6)

-New resident Law School enrollment decreased by -20 students (-14.6 percent), and new non-resident law enrollment decreased by -27 students (-50.0 percent).
+New resident Law School enrollment decreased by -24 students (-20.5 percent), while new non- resident law enrollment increased by +10 students (+37.0 percent).

-The number of readmitted students at the undergraduate level increased from 323 in Fall 1996 to 345 in Fall 1997.
-At the graduate level, the number of readmitted students decreased from 92 in Fall 1996 to 72 in Fall 1997.(Figure 14)
+The number of readmitted students at the undergraduate level decreased from 345 in Fall 1997 to 335 in Fall 1998.
+At the graduate level, the number of readmitted students decreased from 72 in Fall 1997 to 66 in Fall 1998.(Figure 14)

 FIRST-TIME FULL-TIME FRESHMEN